Meetup And Breakup: Are Your Teens Using A Dating App?

 Something is probably not suitable if it doesn’t feel right.
 Your children are under no obligation to meet someone they meet on a dating app or website, even if matches are persistent or the other person gets offended if your children decline a date.
 I

 f your child is approached on a date with which they are uncomfortable, they should suggest an alternative and be open about their concerns.
 Any rational and trustworthy individual can comprehend.

 Young people can quickly put a stronger emotional bond with online-only relationships to the detriment of friends and family they meet in real life due to the online environment’s existence.
-Now, you know everything about dating apps and their consequences in teens.
+Now, you know everything about dating apps and their consequences for teens.